Iris Rev. 7 Keyboard - Hotswap PCBs for Split Ergonomic Keyboard$79.99

 - On-board ATmega32u4 controller

 - MX Hotswap sockets pre-installed

 - 6 RGB underglow LEDs per half (12 total)

-- Option for rotary encoders at upper thumb key on each half
+- Option for rotary encoders at upper thumb key and outer top corners on each half

 - Pre-flashed with QMK Firmware and VIA configurator support

-Each half of the board is a 4x6 matrix with the same vertical stagger as the Ergodox and with 3-4 thumb keys.
-The 2u thumb key can be replaced with 2 1u keys.
-The spot for the 2u has holes for Cherry PCB mounted stabilizers.
+Each half of the board is a 4x6 matrix with the same vertical stagger as the Ergodox and with 2-4 thumb keys.
 Alternatively, a rotary encoder can be placed at the upper thumb key of each half.

 Many thanks to Lewis Ridden (/u/GAMING_FACE) for coming up with this design.